sosuisen/git-documentdb/docs-api/git-documentdb.putoptions.md

 ## Remarks

-- commit\_message: Internal commit message. default is 'put: path/to/the/file'
+- commitMessage: Git commit message.
+Default is '<!-- -->&lt;<!-- -->insert or update<!-- -->&gt;<!-- -->: path/to/the/file(<!-- -->&lt;<!-- -->fileOid<!-- -->&gt;<!-- -->)'.

-- insertOrUpdate: Change behavior of put().
-Don't use it.
+- insertOrUpdate: Change behavior of put and putFatDoc.
+Don't use this option.
 Use insert() or update() instead.

+- taskId: taskId is used in TaskQueue to distinguish CRUD and synchronization tasks.
+It is usually generated automatically.
+Set it if you would like to monitor this put task explicitly.

+- enqueueCallback: A callback function called just after this put task is enqueued to TaskQueue.